Audio Version [click the globe to change language]

 Let’s get one thing clear when it comes to hosting:If you want super fast WordPress hosting, then you're going to have to pay more.
 It's that simple.Click To Tweet

-Now, there seem to be a gazillion WordPress hosts and whilst I obviously can’t know about them all, I have had the immense pleasure of having to migrate from one crap host to another during the past decade.
-You may or may not know that I run a digital marketing agency and I provide websites as well as web hosting, so hosting is something I have to deal with almost on a daily basis.
+Now, there seem to be a gazillion WordPress hosts and while I obviously can’t know about them all, I have had the immense pleasure of having to migrate from one crap host to another during the past decade.
+You may or may not know that I ran a digital marketing agency and I provided websites as well as web hosting, so hosting was something I had to deal with on a daily basis.

 As a result, I approach hosting extremely carefully these days, and with a very suspicious eye.